iitggithub/magento/README.md

 # Notes

-The dockerfile is based on the actual installation guide/requirements on the magento website + some basic hardening guides for php, apache and openssl.
+The dockerfile is based on the actual installation guide/requirements on the magento website implemented on the back of a hardened apache container running php 5.6.
 It's also partially based on Alex Chengs' Magento 1.9.x image.

 # Supported Magento versions